just-containers/s6-overlay/README.md

 ### Using `CMD`

-Using `CMD` is a really convenient way to run take advantage of the s6-overlay.
+Using `CMD` is a really convenient way to take advantage of the s6-overlay.
 Your `CMD` can be given at build-time in the Dockerfile, or at runtime on the command line, either way is fine - it will be run under the s6 supervisor, and when it fails or exits, the container will exit.
 You can even run interactive programs under the s6 supervisor!

 For example: